-In compliance with the federal Campus Sex Crime Prevention Act, members of the campus community may obtain from the Student Life Office information regarding known sex offenders that are employed by or are students of Mid-Atlantic Christian University.
+In compliance with the federal Campus Sex Crime Prevention Act, members of the campus community may obtain from the Student Life Office information regarding known sex offenders who are employed by or are students of Mid-Atlantic Christian University.
 There are no known individuals that fit into either category at this time.
 Students are also encouraged to become familiar with https://sexoffender.ncsbi.gov/, which lists all known sex offenders in the immediate area.

-In case of a sexual assault, the victim is advised to report the incident immediately to the Student Life office comprised of the following authority figures: Title IX Coordinator, Vice President for Student Services, Campus Counselor, Student Life Director, Resident Hall Director, or RA's.
+In case of a sexual assault, the victim is advised to report the incident immediately to the Title IX Coordinator.
 The victim should also report the assault to the Elizabeth City Police Department for criminal investigation.
 The university will provide reasonable assistance to students who request assistance filing a report on or off campus.
 Medical treatment is advised at an area hospital in order to preserve evidence that may be needed in the investigation.
 Services may also be obtained through the Albemarle Hopeline of Elizabeth City by calling the 24 Crisis line at (252) 338-3011.